 Earlier this year, Nairobi was featured on global property portal Lamudi’s eco-friendly real estate ranking, as one of the top cities in the emerging markets for apartments, houses, and commercial properties with eco-friendly features.

 Undertaking a home renovation is the perfect time to introduce eco-friendly features to your property.
-Simple measures like using the right paint can be enough to ensure your remodeling does not harm the environment while taking steps like adding insulation can cut your household energy use for the future.
+Simple measures like using the right paint can be enough to ensure your remodeling does not harm the environment while taking steps like adding steel building insulation can cut your household energy use for the future.

 For the eco-conscious homeowner, Lamudi provides a cheat sheet on five easy ways to renovate your home with the environment in mind.